LeonardoChermaut/windows-scripts-and-reg-utils/README.md

 ## Description

-### Windows10 Advanced Modifications is a project aimed at providing advanced utility tools for power users.
+### Windows scripts and regedit utils advanced modifications is a project aimed at providing advanced utility tools for power users.
 It involves a collection of scripts, Registry Editor (regedit) modifications, and PowerShell commands to add specific and significant functionalities to enhance the Windows 10 operating system.

 ## The Windows10 Advanced Tools project offers the following key features: